Active Transportation Plan

 The project schedule for the Active Transportation Plan is as follows:

-- In April of 2017, we will have a draft Active Transportation Plan for review and comment.
+April 2017 - We will have a draft Active Transportation Plan for review and comment.

-- In August of 2017, we will have a final draft plan for City Council Adoption.
+August 2017 - We will have a final draft plan for City Council Adoption.

 Public OutreachThe next opportunity for the public to provide input will be when the draft document is introduced which will be in Spring of 2017.

-Sunset on Sierra took place on July 30th, 2016.
-The successful event was coordinated in partnership with Go Human, a campaign to promote traffic safety and encourage more people to walk and bike in Southern California.
+The Fontana ATP team tabled at the Sunset on Sierra event, which took place on July 30th, 2016.
+The event was coordinated in partnership with Go Human, a campaign to promote traffic safety and encourage more people to walk and bike in Southern California.
 An estimated 8,000 people were in attendance.
 Of these 8,000 attendees, 151 participated in a survey asking them what they would suggest to make our streets safer and more complete.
 Each of these suggestions had strong support.

 The Active Transportation Plan (ATP) will provide recommendations to implement Complete Streets improvements.
 These improvements provide safe, convenient access for all users including motorists, bicyclists, transit operators and users, and pedestrians of all ages and abilities.